Improving Memory Management in ChatGPT

 Description of Findings

-The observations revealed notable usability issues in memory management.
-Frequent users navigated the system more efficiently but expressed frustration over the absence of bulk deletion features.
-Intermediate users made errors when distinguishing between chats and reported moderate frustration.
-The beginner user faced the most challenges, frequently selecting incorrect options and struggling with unclear labels.
-Across all participants, the lack of visual cues for memory-heavy chats was a common barrier.
+The study revealed clear usability issues.
+Frequent users moved faster but were frustrated by the lack of bulk deletion.
+Intermediate users made errors while distinguishing between chats and reported moderate frustration.
+The beginner user struggled the most, often selecting the wrong options and misreading unclear labels.
+Across all participants, the lack of visual cues for memory heavy chats made the task harder.

 Visual Representation of Findings